 The information on this website guides you towards achieving your musical goals efficiently, whether they are fame and fortune in the Classical or Pop world, becoming the next great film composer or being able to play for a local church or community group.
 This site helps you refine your goals and carry them through.
 You will find downloadable sheets and information on general music practice techniques as well as advice for practicing specific instruments.

-In amongst all this talk of technique please remember the most important thing when we play is to enjoy playing.
+And in amongst all this talk of technique please remember the most important thing when we play is to enjoy playing.
 If we aren’t enjoying playing, how can we expect others to enjoy listening to us?

 Enjoy browsing the site and good luck with your practice and your playing.
 If there is anything practice related you think I could help you with please use the Contact form and let me know.
 I'll do my best to help!